akkefa/ml-notes/docs/probability/maximum_likelihood_estimation.rst

 -----
 Choose the value in the parameter space that makes the observed data "most likely".

+Given data :math:`X_1, X_2 ...
+X_n`, a random sample (iid) from a distribution with unknown parameter θ, we want to find the value of θ in the parameter space that maximizes our probability of observing that data.

 Example
 --------
 Suppose that we flip a biased coin which has the probability of getting “Heads” as either